davidlidebrandt/milestone-project-2/README.md

 * As a user I want clear instructions how to play the game.

-There is and easyily accessable modal on the index page with clear instructions on how to play the game.
+There is and easily accessible modal on the index page with clear instructions on how to play the game.

-* As a user I want clear and intuative ways of navigating the site.
+* As a user I want clear and intuitive ways of navigating the site.

-The navigation through the site is made simple, from the index page all settings, instructions, highscore tables etc are easyily accessed through the main menu.
+The navigation through the site is made simple, from the index page all settings, instructions, high score tables etc are easily accessed through the main menu.
 From the same menu the game is started.
-On the game page there is a small menu bar in the top left corner were the user can return to to index page or restart the game, the menu is easy to find an looks the same across different devices.
-When a game is finished there are two easyily found links/buttons which leads back to the index page or starts a new game.
+On the game page there is a small menu bar in the top left corner were the user can return to the index page or restart the game, the menu is easy to find an looks the same across different devices.
+When a game is finished there are two easily found links/buttons which leads back to the index page or starts a new game.

 * As a user I want any entering of personal details to be fully optional.

 Entering any information is fully optional and not required to play the game.
-To recive an email with their score or to have a chance to appear on the leader board a user have the possibilty to enter their details and submiting them after the game is already finished.
+To receive an email with their score or to have a chance to appear on the leader board a user have the possibility to enter their details and submitting them after the game is already finished.

 * As a user I want to decide if any sound is going to be played.

 The default sound setting is off in the game, the user self decides if any sound is going to be played.
-Even as a user returns to the index page having already played a game the sound setting returns to the default off to prevent any unwanted distubance.
+Even as a user returns to the index page having already played a game the sound setting returns to the default off to prevent any unwanted disturbance.

 * As a user I want both a fun and challenging experience.

-The game requires the use of memory and speed as well as handeling the stress of the time on the timer running out.
-Chaning the levels really makes a difference in the difficulty of the game.
+The game requires the use of memory and speed as well as handling the stress of the time on the timer running out.
+Changing the levels really makes a difference in the difficulty of the game.

 ## Deployment

 The project was deployed on Github Pages on https://github.com/, the following steps were taken:
 1. Went to https://github.com/.
-2. Chose the right repsitory on the left side of the page.
+2. Chose the right repository on the left side of the page.
 3. Clicked on the settings icon.
 4. Scrolled down to the Github Pages section.
 5. Chose the master branch as source and pressed save.